About the project

 opendata.scot is the result of the OD_BODS project.
 It is entirely volunteer run and comes from a desire to help people locate and understand Open Data in Scotland better.

-- Or submit a request/suggestion if it is missing
+- or recording a request/ suggestion if it is missing

-- Help identify where provision can be improved (FAIR principles)
+- help identify where provision can be improved